sean-smith/scale-out-computing-on-aws/docs/storage/backend-storage-options.md

 ## FSx

-SOCA supports FSx natively.
+Scale-Out Computing on AWS supports FSx natively.
 [Click here to learn how to use FSx as backend storage for your jobs](/storage/launch-job-with-fsx/).

 ## Instance (local) partitions